 In other words, proper equipment/maintenance management is deeply interconnected with risk.
 It’s easy to see why: ORM and equipment maintenance both require a high level of organization, transparency, and communication.

-This is why CMMS solutions provide the perfect backbone for ORM initiatives.
+This is why maintenance management software provide the perfect backbone for ORM initiatives.

 Data for Proper Risk Analysis

 According to the Aberdeen Group, failure of critical assets is the risk companies most often cite as the biggest threat to their company.
 How companies respond to this risk is therefore a strong predictor of their overall success in ORM.